 At the language school the same thing happened.
 As the crisis dragged on, the classes started filling up with people whose plan was to get the fuck outta Dodge.

 Some of them ended up working in a Zara in London, or an Amazon logistics center in Berlin.
 But at least they were working.

 The biggest irony: they couldn’t get a job at Zara in Madrid without speaking English, French, German and Mandarin.
-But in London, even English was optional.
+But applying to Zara in London, they found that even English was optional.

 I wrote a few articles about the brain drain back in those days.
 It all culminated with a piece called Flight of the Party Girls, a response to a journalist who had just declared, loudly, that she was leaving for the greener pastures of Brazil.

 She was right, in a way.
 It certainly wasn’t as fun as it used to be.